frnorth/registry-example-01/README.md

 title: One example
 ---

-After all the recipes read, an example may need be refered, which contains:
+An example list below was established through registry:2, which contains:
 1. authenticate proxy with nginx
 2. pull-cache
-3. push local images at the same time
+3. local storage of self built and pushed images

 # Mechanism